What is a pleural biopsy?

 In most cases, a needle biopsy will follow this process:

-to wear.
-You may be asked to remove jewelry or other objects.
+a hospital gown to wear.
+They may ask you to remove jewelry or other objects.

-- You may be given oxygen through a nasal tube or face mask.
-Your heart rate, blood
+Your healthcare provider may give you oxygen through a nasal tube or face mask.
+They

-pressure, and breathing will be watched during the procedure.
+will watch your heart rate, blood pressure, and breathing during the procedure.

-- For a needle biopsy, you will be in a sitting position in a hospital bed.
+For a needle biopsy, you may be in a sitting position in a hospital bed.
 Your arms

 will be resting on an over-bed table.
 This position helps to spread out the spaces